Niger

 - Capacity building in ARM as a cross-cutting tool, complementary to the other two

-A project concept a s prerequisite to the design of the ARM investment program was developed by PARM and approved by the Niger government.
+A project concept note as prerequisite to the design of the ARM investment program was developed by PARM and approved by the Niger government.
+The latter will complement a number of ongoing or planned projects that intervene in agricultural production and product storage with a system deemed relevant for warrantage and third-party holding, which will provide a strong complementarity with the existing projects.